-2.1 Prepare a Local Housing Strategy Short 2.2 Review housing controls in the Lithgow Local Environmental Plan and Development Control Plan to implement the Local Housing Strategy Short 2.3 Integrate local character assessments into land use planning documents and decision as guided by the NSW Government's Local Character and Place Guideline (February 2019) Medium 2.4 Prepare a Residential Land Use Monitor and review annually Ongoing 2.5 Prepare a Planning Proposal to implement the Marrangaroo Masterplan Short
+A series and a series Timeline 2.1 Prepare a Local Housing Strategy to provide strategic direction for Council, developers and the community on how and when housing will be provided in local areas.
+Short 2.2 Review housing controls in the Lithgow Local Environmental Plan and Development Control Plan to implement the Local Housing Strategy Short 2.3 Integrate local character assessments into land use planning documents and decision as guided by the NSW Government's Local Character and Place Guideline (February 2019) Medium 2.4 Prepare a Residential Land Use Monitor and review annually to inform Council of development patterns.
+Ongoing 2.5 Prepare a Planning Proposal to implement the Marrangaroo Masterplan Short